-The Council's rules relating to the procurement of works, supplies and services as set out in parts 4 and 5 of the Constitution.
+The Council's rules relating to the procurement of works, supplies and services as set out in the Constitution.
 These are supported by Section 7 of these Regulations.

 Corporate governance

 The system by which local authorities direct and control their functions and relate to their communities.